RamstorageAI/FlashVSR/README.md

   https://github.com/kijai/ComfyUI-WanVideoWrapper/issues/1441

 **Cloud / API Deployments**
-(Ready-to-use online inference; however, if you have a capable GPU, we recommend running the official repository directly to achieve the most complete and accurate results.
-The following services are maintained by third parties — and honestly, I’m not sure whether they use v1 or v1.1, or whether the full pipeline is executed correctly. 🤷‍♂️)
+(These third-party services offer ready-to-use online inference, making it easy to try FlashVSR without any setup or GPU requirements.
+However, it’s unclear whether they run v1 or v1.1 or whether the full pipeline is implemented, so results may differ from the official version. 🤷‍♂️ For the most accurate and complete reproduction, we recommend using the official repository when possible.)

 - fal.ai: https://fal.ai/models/fal-ai/flashvsr/upscale/video
 - WaveSpeed AI: https://wavespeed.ai/models/wavespeed-ai/flashvsr